Notes for Potential Hikers

 We completed the hike at Tuolumne Meadows.
 As it was late September, all of the facilities, both public and private were closed.

-We continued eastbound from the end of our hike down to Lee Vining via a combination of hitchhiking and about four miles of scenic trail and cross-country walking below and on the east side of Tioga Pass.
-We stopped for a fantastic early dinner at the Whoa Nellie Deli near Lee Vining, camped near Mono Lake, and caught the first ESTA bus to Reno the following morning.
+We continued eastbound from Tuolumne down to Lee Vining via a combination of hitchhiking and about four miles of scenic trail and cross-country walking below and on the east side of Tioga Pass.
+We stopped for a satisfying early dinner at the Whoa Nellie Deli near Lee Vining, camped near Mono Lake, and caught the first ESTA bus to Reno the following morning.
 From Reno we took a bus back to the Bay Area.